mohaEs/PyVisualField/README.md

 https://pypi.org/project/PyVisualFields/

 Version 2 is R-independent while maintaining the original module organization.
-The modules are inspired by vfprogression (Elze et al. [1]) and visualFields (Marin-Franch et al. [2]).
+The modules are inspired by vfprogression (Elze et al. [3]) and visualFields (Marin-Franch et al. [4]).
-Additionally, pyGlaucoMetric has been integrated to enable glaucoma classification based on visual field patterns.
+Additionally, PyGlaucoMetric[5] has been integrated to enable glaucoma classification based on visual field patterns.

 These functions are implemented in Python, and their functionalities are demonstrated across four primary categories:
 -     Data Presentation